Welcome to The Democracy Box

 You can find some examples of how they have retold this story so far on multiple social and broadcast media platforms by clicking any of these links:

-At the core of this project are young people.
-Omidaze have now recruited over 60 young co-creators aged 16-30 from across Wales, including those from the five lowest voter turnout constituencies and we are paying them to be co-creators of the project.
+Omidaze have now recruited over 70 young co-creators aged 16-26 from across Wales, including those from the five lowest voter turnout constituencies and we are paying them to be co-creators of the project.

 Omidaze also hold creative think-ins and focus/feedback groups with many more young people to research, develop, test and evaluate the work.